 PWB Code of Ethics

-Be sure to obtain consent for capturing the likeness of vulnerable peoples (children, those with disabilities, marginalized persons, etc)
+Obtain consent for capturing the likeness of vulnerable peoples (children, those with disabilities, marginalized persons, etc).

 Retain integrity of the image and subject matter during the editing and culling process.